butchinator/Memory_Game/README.md

 No stars for games completed in excess of 24 moves.

-Time:
+Time

 The overall time taken will be displayed at the end of the game

-Moves Taken:
+Moves Taken

 Total moves will be displayed at the end of the game

-INSTALLATION GUIDE:
+INSTALLATION GUIDE

 Download Memory Game folder from repository.

 Open index.html file in your browser.

-REQUIREMENTS:
+REQUIREMENTS

 Browser with JavaScript enabled.

 VERSION: